ST BENEDICT'S BLESSING

 Morrissey, S.S.J., Sister Patricia, O.S.S., Suor Chiara figlio

-dell'uomo O.Carm, and Don Divo Barsotti, and many of our younger
+dell'uomo O.Carm, and Don Divo Barsotti, and many of our

-participants have now become monks and nuns.
+younger participants have now become monks and nuns.
 In this

-this 'School of Charity', crafted by both men and women, and also by
+website, this 'School of Charity', crafted by both men and

-their children, is a wealth
+women, and also by their children, is a wealth of learning for

-of learning for men and women and children, culled through time from
+men and women and children, culled through time from

-rather than temporal, sources, from collaborative, not competitive,
+spiritual, rather than temporal, sources, from collaborative,

-Imagine this composite website as your monastic library, your
+as your monastic library, your scriptorium, all within your

-read in prayerful contemplation.
+prayerful contemplation.

 William Langland, Julian's contemporary, remembers his schooling at Benedictine Malvern Priory: